Yasin Valley

-Yasin Valley is a high-altitude mountain valley nestled in the Hindu Kush mountain range, located in the northern region of the Gupis-Yasin District within Gilgit-Baltistan, Pakistan.
+Yasin Valley is a high-altitude mountain valley in the Hindu Kush mountain range, located along the Yasin River in the northern region of the Gupis-Yasin District in Gilgit-Baltistan, Pakistan.
 The valley is situated approximately 148 kilometers (92 miles) from the city of Gilgit, which serves as the capital of Gilgit-Baltistan.
 Within the valley's territory lies Yasin Tehsil, an administrative subdivision of the region.